 Your Guide to a Greener Holiday Season

 Each year, more than 25% more waste is generated during the holiday season than any other time throughout the year.
-This 25% means an increase in trash by 1 million tons per week, or 5 million extra tons between Thanksgiving and New Years!
+This 25% means an increase in trash by 1 million tons per week, or 5 million extra tons between Thanksgiving and New Year's Day!
 By practicing the following simple, earth–friendly behaviors, we can significantly reduce the amount of garbage that is landfilled during the festive season.
 Facts on Holiday Waste

 Make your gifts greener this holiday season.
 We give you great ideas for making your holiday gift giving greener with gift-giving ideas, gift wrapping and packaging tips, recycling holiday cards, and throwing a little to no waste party.